Using an SSL connection v41

 The file name

-postgresql.keystore is recommended so that it can be accessed in its default directory location
+postgresql.keystore is recommended so that you can access it in its default location

 ~/.postgresql postgresql.keystore, which is under the home directory of the user account invoking EDB*Plus.
-Also note that the file name suffix can be
+The file name suffix can be

 .jks instead of